 My name is Victoria and I am a Berlin-based yoga teacher, with the world as my playground.
-I am also a novelist, the singer/bass-player of a rock’n’roll-band.
+I am a writer.
 I am incredibly curious.
 About people.
 The body.
 Psychology.
 Mystical experiences.

 I am a feminist, a Sagittarius, a Pitta, a friend, sister, daughter and dog lover.